Does CBD Cause or Help With Withdrawals?

 Benzodiazepines’ newly discovered mechanism for producing reward is comparable to those of opiates, cannabinoids, and GHB.

-Check out CBD versus benzos….it's the next big epidemic especially now with Ativan and Xanax, which are supremely suited for addiction.
+Check out Tips to Taper Benzos….it's the next big epidemic especially now with Ativan and Xanax, which are supremely suited for addiction.

 So...we have to address two key pathways in terms of withdrawals from benzos: